Joseph-Cannaday/cloud-hosting-config/README.md

+# Dependencies
+ - Install git, jdk version needed for server jar, and tmux
+ - Inside your server directory write a script called start.sh containing the server launch command.
+An example script has been provided

+# Getting Started
+- Start by cloning this repo and copy the config files to the home directory

-# To Initialize
+## To Initialize
- - first run `tmux -f [config-filename]`
+ - First run `tmux -f [config-filename]`
- - then run `tmux attach`
+ - Then run `tmux attach`

-# To Detach
+## To Detach
  - Ctrl+b, d

-# To stop the server
+## To stop the server
- - first attach to the session
+ - First attach to the session
- - then type `stop` in the server client
+ - Then type `stop` in the server client

-# To kill the Tmux session
+## To kill the Tmux session
- - run `tmux kill-server`
+ - Run `tmux kill-server`